 Some winter sports enthusiasts rush to the slopes full of enthusiasm after the first snowfall of the season, others prefer to wait for ideal conditions, and still others prefer skiing in the warmer spring months.
 All these weather conditions have their advantages and disadvantages.
-The important thing is to adapt to the respective weather conditions in order to stay safe at all times.
-Under these circumstances, not only SnowTrex knows that skiing is then fun in almost any weather.
+It is important that winter sports enthusiasts adapt to the weather conditions in order to stay safe at all times.
+This ensures that it is not only us at SnowTrex who are in the know that skiing is fun in almost any weather.

-No matter the weather: this is how to go safely on the slopes
+No matter the weather, here’s how to handle the slopes safely

-Preparation begins before you hit the slopes: winter sports enthusiasts should always be well rested and physically fit.
-This increases concentration – because attentive skiing is important in all weather conditions so as not to endanger yourself or others.
+Preparation begins before you hit the slopes: winter sports enthusiasts should always be well-rested and physically fit, as this increases concentration.
+Because attentive skiing is important in all weather conditions so you don’t endanger yourself or others.

 Warm up properly

 Before hitting the slopes, you should warm up.
-This not only reduces the risk of injury: the body can react better to surprising impulses and external stresses such as strong wind.
+This not only reduces the risk of injury: the body can react better to unexpected stimuli and external stresses such as strong wind.
 Warming up shortly before skiing also increases your ability to concentrate, as you are better mentally prepared for the ride and therefore more attentive on the slopes.

 Know the route

 It is very helpful to look at the route in advance.
 The better you know the terrain in advance, the calmer and more thoughtful you can react if the weather suddenly changes.
-For example, if you know where the next hut is, you can go there directly when the snow starts to fall.
-Of course, it also helps not to travel alone, but with a partner, and to take the precaution of storing all emergency numbers in your mobile phone.
-If, for example, you cannot get to safety in time in a heavy snowstorm or are cut off, you can call for help this way.
+For example, if you know where the next hut is, you can go there directly if snow starts to fall.
+Of course, it is also helpful to ski with a partner instead of alone, and to take the precaution of storing all relevant emergency numbers in your mobile phone.
+If, for example, you cannot get to safety in time in a heavy snowstorm or get trapped somewhere, you can call for help this way.

-When it finally starts, winter sports enthusiasts should always be aware of what different weather and visibility conditions mean for skiing.
+When it’s finally time to set off, winter sports enthusiasts should always be aware of what different weather and visibility conditions mean for skiing.

-For example, the dream conditions of soft fresh snow, bright sunshine, windless air and a temperature between -1 and -6°C make the hearts of winter sports enthusiasts beat faster.
-Because these weather conditions are considered by many to be perfect conditions: Here, everything comes together that makes skiing particularly pleasant and so beautiful.
+For example, the dream conditions of soft fresh snow, bright sunshine, windless air and a temperature between -1 and -6°C get a winter sports enthusiast’s heart pounding.
+Because these weather conditions are considered by many to be perfect: the sweet spot where everything that makes skiing so enjoyable and beautiful comes together.

-• Without wind, it is also warmer and the snow is not stirred up, which thus makes for perfect weather and skiing conditions.
+- Without wind, it is also warmer and the snow is not stirred up, which makes for perfect weather and skiing conditions.

 Since powder snow is more than 90% air, it is very soft.
-When skiing through powder snow, there is hardly any resistance and winter sports enthusiasts virtually glide through it.
-If it is also sunny and windless, experienced skiers can pick up the pace.
-Beginners at least fall very softly.
-No wonder, then, that these weather conditions are the ideal condition for many.
+When skiing through powder snow, there is hardly any resistance and you virtually glide right through it.
+If there is also plenty of sunny and no wind, experienced skiers can pick up the pace.
+If beginners fall, it is at least very softly.
+It’s no wonder why these weather conditions are the ideal for many.

 In the Alps, however, this does not happen often.
-Especially the soft, dry powder snow is rare because it doesn’t get cold enough – as a result, the snow tends to be wet and heavy.
-Especially in the high Alps, it is also rarely windless.
+The soft, dry powder snow is especially rare because it doesn’t get cold enough – as a result, the snow tends to be wet and heavy.
+The high Alps particularly are rarely without wind.
 In North America or Japan, on the other hand, these dreamlike weather and snow conditions are more common.

 However, it is often precisely these ideal conditions that can lead to accidents on the slopes.
-The weather is nice, the visibility is good, you can go faster, the drops are soft – all this tempts you to go too fast and not pay much attention: When you ski fast, you easily get into a backward position, which causes the skis to lose contact with the snow.
+The weather is nice, the visibility is good, you can go faster, falling down is soft – all this tempts you to go too fast and not pay much attention: skiing fast can cause your weight to quickly shift too far backwards, which then causes the skis to lose contact with the snow.
 This in turn can cause you to lose your balance or ski uncontrollably.
 Therefore, you should ski at a reasonable speed and not become overconfident.

 Moreover, those who do not expect any difficulties or dangers when skiing quickly become careless.
 Studies have shown that a high sense of safety even leads to more injuries in sports.
-This means: Especially in ideal weather conditions, you should always ski with full concentration.
+This means: you should always ski with full concentration, especially in ideal weather conditions.

 Skiing safely in strong winds

-As a rule, however, winter sports enthusiasts do not always have perfect conditions.
+Usually, though, winter sports enthusiasts do not always have perfect conditions.
 It can be very stormy, especially on high peaks.
-Some winter sports enthusiasts love to have the wind whipping around their ears when they are skiing downhill.
-There is nothing wrong with that, as long as you are well dressed, adjust your skiing style and stop when the gusts are too strong.
+Some love to have the wind whipping around their ears when they are skiing downhill.
+There is nothing wrong with that, as long as you are wearing the proper attire, adjust your skiing style, and stop when the gusts are too strong.

 As soon as you feel that the wind is endangering your balance, you should slow down.
-If even then stable skiing is not possible: ski slowly and carefully off the piste and wait for the weather conditions to improve or, better still, abandon the day.
+If even stable skiing is no longer possible, ski slowly and carefully off the piste and wait for the weather conditions to improve or perhaps even just call it a day.

 Suitable clothing protects you from the wind

-In addition, you should also listen to your body when skiing in the wind.
-If you freeze badly, the wind stirs up the snow so much that you can’t see anything or you have trouble not falling over: Then it is high time to stop.
+In addition, you should also listen to your body when skiing in windy conditions.
+If you are freezing badly, the wind is whipping up the snow so much that visibility is restricted, or keeping yourself stable becomes difficult, then it is high time to stop.

 Wind changes the snow

-But the wind not only influences how we feel when skiing, it can also affect the material of the skis.
+But the wind not only influences how we feel when skiing, it can also affect skis’ material.
 When strong winds and cold temperatures (from -20°C) come together, sharp points form on the snow crystals.
-They stick to the skis and can destroy the material layer.
+These then stick to the skis and can destroy a layer of material.
 This is certainly an extreme situation, but the influence of the wind on the top layer of snow should not be underestimated.

-Wind can also quickly form grainy old snow from soft new snow.
+Wind can also quickly turn soft new snow into grainy old snow.
 Old snow and new snow do not combine, however, so they form a very slippery surface.
 This makes skiing unstable and increases the risk of snow slides and avalanches.
-Anyone who notices this should not panic, but should ski very carefully and slowly but surely move away from the piste.
+Anyone who notices this should not panic, but ski very carefully and move away from the piste slowly but surely.

 Skiing in snowfall

 Skiing in snowfall can also be dangerous under certain circumstances.
-This is because snowfall can not only be beautiful, but also unpredictable when skiing, as it is never entirely clear how the fresh snow will relate to the underlying snow.
+This is because, despite its beauty, snowfall can also be unpredictable when skiing, as it is never entirely clear how the fresh snow will interact with the underlying snow.

 For example, if it is only snowing lightly and the temperatures are below freezing, the falling fresh snow provides a pleasant soft surface through which you can glide unhindered.